-Claudia Weaver is Senior Counsel in Lozano Smith's Monterey office.
+Claudia Weaver is a Partner in Lozano Smith's Monterey office.
 Her practice is focused primarily on special education.
 She represents clients in all aspects of special education law, including providing day-to-day advice, attending IEP team meetings, and representing clients in mediations and due process hearings.

 Ms. Weaver assists clients with a wide range of special education matters including eligibility, assessments, placement, programs and related services.
 She also advises clients in matters concerning facilities and business, board governance, and charter schools.

 In addition to her work as an attorney, she has served as trustee for the Pacific Elementary School District since 2000, which has provided her with a client's perspective regarding the need for timely, practical legal counsel.